Chocolate Milk

 Sandra Valde-Hansen is a freelance cinematographer with credits spanning feature films, documentaries, and television.
 Sandra got her start in documentary, working for an Emmy-award winning documentary cameramen, Tony Foresta, who taught her the beauty of the image is found in simplicity.
 She attended the American Film Institute’s MFA program in Cinematography where she now serves on the faculty.
 She had the invaluable opportunity to mentor under Stephen Lighthill, ASC, Steven Poster, ASC, Larry Parker, and Alan Caso, ASC.
 Since graduating from AFI, Sandra has been able to take her passion of cinematography throughout all mediums of storytelling.
 Sandra shot Gregg Araki’s last two features, KABOOM and WHITE BIRD IN A BLIZZARD.
 Her work has screened at film festivals, including Sundance, South by Southwest (SXSW), and Cannes.

-Mark Harris - Consultant
+Mark Harris - Humanities Advisor

 Professor Mark Jonathan Harris, of the USC School of Cinematic Arts, is an Academy-Award winning documentary filmmaker, journalist and novelist.
 Among the many documentaries he has written, produced and/or directed are The Redwoods, a documentary made for the Sierra Club to help establish a redwood National Park, which won an Oscar for Best Short Documentary in 1968.
 The Long Way Home (1997), a film made for the Simon Wiesenthal Center about the period immediately following the Holocaust won the Academy Award for Best Feature Length Documentary (1997).
 Into the Arms of Strangers: Stories of the Kindertransport was produced for Warner Bros. and won an Academy Award for Best Feature Length Documentary in 2000.
 In 2014, it was also selected for permanent preservation in the National Film Registry.